ga4gh/product-process/product-process.md

     6. Comments should respect the principles set by our Code of Conduct.
 17. Regulatory-Ethics, Security and the PRC review the development outputs, with revisions following public comment
     1. Regulatory-Ethics and Security
-        1. The combined Regulatory-Ethics and Security questionnaire should be completed.
-This can be done in a single meeting with representatives from those work streams who can assist in completing the questionnaire.
+        1. The combined Regulatory-Ethics and Security questionnaire, and associated issue tracking should be reviewed with representatives of the Regulatory-Ethics and Security work streams.
+This can include a meeting with those representatives or can done via email, if appropriate.
     2. PRC review
         1. The [outputs listed under point 14](#developmentoutputs).
 For the implementations, the PRC should be satisfied that interoperation has been demonstrated and that at least two implementations exist, at least one of which is open
     3. Decision makers